Also known as The Wonderous Koala Blinky

 - Rich Bitch: Sandy's friend (or should that be frenemy?)
 Olivia, in the episode "Sandy's TV Debut."

-- Small Taxonomy Pools: Averted - despite the name "Koalawala Land", the dimension is actually filled with many different sentient species based on animals native to the Australian outback. in that one of the species to inhabit Koala-Walla Land was the cassowary, a large flightless bird native to Australia that very rarely ever appears in fiction.
+- Small Taxonomy Pools: Averted - despite the name "Koalawala Land", the dimension is actually filled with many different sentient species based on animals native to the Australian outback.
+Not just koalas, but also kangaroos, dingoes, platypus and the like, in that one of the species to inhabit Koala-Walla Land was the cassowary, a large flightless bird native to Australia that very rarely ever appears in fiction.

 - Team Rocket: Franky and Spike, two poachers who occasionally went after Blinky and Pinky.
 They are eventually trapped in The Crystal Place.